asadw1/termina/cli/README.md

 - Access detailed information about the currently playing song
 - Keep track of your command history

-For more information, visit our website: [Your Website URL]
+For more information, visit our website: github.com/asadw1
-For support, contact us at: [Your Support Email]

 Thank you for using Termina!